|A Cambodian Girl Guide in 2003|

 Mrs Meng Ho Leang, in her Girl Guide President's uniform chatting to Australian volunteer, Mrs Frances Digges*, and the Kampong Chhnang Provincial Governor Touch Marim and his wife over lunch prepared by her Girl Guides (as a fundraiser):

 Every year, Queen Monineath, as Patron of the Girl Guides, invited them for their annual gathering to the Royal Palace in Phnom Penh.
+I was just about the only male invited for my part in raising funds.
+(You might be surprised this most British of institutions got its best grant from Japanese ladies.)
 One year, just as the Queen started to give her speech, the sun faded and the heavens opened with a horrendous tropical downpour.
 The Queen valiantly stuck to her task, she was partly sheltered, but all the girls were initially out in the open.
 The Palace staff were obviously equipped to deal with such eventualities.
 Out came pink plastic sheets.
 The girls were soon all-covered as the Queen addressed a field of pink without a face showing.
 By the end of her speech a 15 cms depth of storm-water lay all-around.
 “Never mind” consoled President Meng Ho, closing the event “Rain is a sign of good luck!”

 The following year, I was invited to meet both the King and Queen at the Royal Palace, necessitating a major investment of US$120 in a posh tailored suit.
 Now as a young boy, I remembered the Vietnam War and even of a Prince Sihanouk leading his fighting forces.
 So here I was about to meet him, and this after I had acquired the habit of using my favourite quote from him: "In today's Cambodia, the God of Impunity reigns side by side with the King of Corruption."
 For a second quote, and sign of his mercurial character, follow this link.)

 Now I was expecting to be in quite a crowd of guests, and a perfunctory chat with His Majesty.
 King Sihanouk had other ideas.
 He grabbed and held my hand as we talked for what seemed ages.
 I could not help noticing a few people queuing up not-so patiently.
-The King was utterly charming as we talked about Saint Helena and Napoleon; Rwanda and the genocide; and on our mutual dislike of British Prime Minister Margaret Thatcher.
-He was much amused as he had never heard the “milk-snatcher” story.
+The King was utterly charming as we talked about Saint Helena and Napoleon; Rwanda and the genocide; and on our mutual dislike of British Prime Minister Margaret Thatcher [link to video, transcript here) - also please see John Pilger's account.
+The King was much amused as he had never heard the “milk-snatcher” story.
 I remember his charisma and the softest skin I had ever felt on a man’s hands.
 His picture appears in one more blog here.

 I was never to meet him again, although I was a fellow tutor on one occasion with his son, former Prime Minister, Prince Ranarridh.